FCollaPi/p2-datasci4health/README.md

 Besides that, correcting the fault mentioned above (not including the targeted variable as a parameter) enhanced the results immensely.

 ##### PCA
+Principal Component Analysis (or PCA) consists of a technique to reduce the dimensionality of a set of variables by transforming them into a reduced set of orthogonal variables in a new space, therefore eliminating their linear dependency.

 Literature did not recommend a manual selection of the number of components.
 Instead, picking an `Explained Variance` between 95-99% was the preferred way of setting up the PCA across the board.

 For this trial, we had to settle for 94% of explained variance to achieve the number of 9 components.
 Anything equal to or greater than 95% would increase the number of components to 10, not affecting it since it is precisely the number of parameters used.